parkerarob/cursor-eaglepass/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the application.

 ## Project Structure
-Here is a high-level overview of the important files and directories:

 - `/src/app/`: Main application routes (student view, teacher dashboard, admin dashboard, dev tools).
 - `/src/components/`: Shared React components including UI components and specialized components.
 - `/src/lib/`: Core application logic.